medavox/tuki-nuwa/text/philosophy.md

 	- "you're just upset because your family is dead",
 	- "there's no point trying to save you -- you're probably going to die anyway"

+status:implemented -- we now have the words puna, pasilu and tatu.

 ---------

 The base list of words should use the research on